 Tabcorp has been planning to whip into shape a business worth AU$11.3 billion together with Tatts Group since 2016.
-This has been met with challenging objections from competitors but the Australian Competition Tribunal (ACT) gave them a go-ahead this Tuesday, stating that the merger has “substantial public benefits” including an increase by 5% in shares for both companies.
+This has been met with challenging objections from competitors.
+However, the Australian Competition Tribunal (ACT) gave them a go-ahead this Tuesday.
+They stated that the merger has “substantial public benefits” including an increase by 5% in shares for both companies.

 Tabcorp and Tatts Group – Victory with Conditions